 - Entry Fee: Free

-Things to do on same day Pune trip from Mumbai by Car
+Things to Do on your Mumbai to Pune Tour by Car

 The pleasant climate of Pune along with its wonderful environment offers every traveler myriad adventures and activities.
 You can be spellbound by the museums, forts, palaces, and temples.
 Besides, you can shop at the various lively flea markets as good quality stuff is cheaper than in other metro cities.
 You can also find plenty of budget and fine eating options.

-What to Shop during your Same Day Mumbai to Pune Trip by Cab?
+What to Shop during your One Day Mumbai to Pune Sightseeing Trip by Car?

 Pune is a paradise for shopaholics.
 You can find an attractive range of products at affordable prices.
 Kolhapuri chappals, dresses, accessories, sarees, Maharashtrian Naths, silver, copper, and brass wares are some of the must-buy items on this same day trip by taxi.
 You can also pick from the overwhelming choices of caps, footwear, watches, leather belts, dials, sunglasses, and junk jewelry.

-What to Eat during your Same Day Mumbai to Pune Trip by Car?
+What to Eat during your Full Day Pune Sightseeing Tour from Mumbai by Taxi?

 Pune food has a dash of Maharashtrian, Gujarati, and North Karnataka flavors which makes the food here delicious.
 You can buy condiments such as Mango Barfi, Bhakarwadi, Puran Poli, and a variety of Chidwa.
 Fresh fruits and vegetables are also available at wholesale prices.
 You can also try Pune’s famous street food, like Misal Pav, Pithla Bhakri, Mango Mastani, and Dabeli sold in roadside stalls.
 Pune’s popular tandoori chai is another must-try on your one day Mumbai to Pune sightseeing trip.